Use code OSS05 on purchases above ₹750 to avail a 5% discount

 1. Sita (Ramayana)

 In the Ramayana, Sita, the wife of Lord Rama, is often seen as a symbol of devotion and sacrifice.
 However, her character goes beyond these traits, showing a deep and quiet strength.
 Sita's journey is filled with challenges.
-She willingly followed Rama into exile, showing her resilience as she faced the hardships of life in the forest.
-Her abduction by Ravana and subsequent captivity in Lanka highlight her internal strength; she steadfastly rejected Ravana’s advances, showcasing immense courage.
+She willingly followed Rama into exile, showing her resilience as she faces the hardships of life in the forest.
+Her abduction by Ravana and subsequent captivity in Lanka highlight her internal strength; she steadfastly rejected Ravana’s advances, showcasing immense courage and dignified quality.
+But because of the doubts that occurred to her purity.

 2. Draupadi (Mahabharata)